 The Bf 109 was the Luftwaffe's main fighter aircraft of the late 1930s and saw combat during the Spanish Civil War as part of the Condor Legion.
-During World War 2 it saw action in the Battle of
+During the Second World War it saw action in the Battle of

 Britain and in the defence of Germany towards the end of the war.
 Produced throughout the war the Messerschmitt Bf 109 would appear in various guises with a number built post-war in Spain.